sonofeft/RocketProps/docs/mixtures.rst

 For example FLOX70 with Kerosene was tested in Atlas rocket engines in the 1950's and 1960's.

 The fluorine adds Isp performance and increases propellant density.
+Ideally, the LOX combines with carbon in the fuel to make CO and the LF2 combines with hydrogen to make HF.
-A comparative plot is created by the code below.
+A comparative plot of LF2, FLOX70 and LOX is created by the code below.

 .. code-block:: python